Arata Isozaki wins Pritzker for designs blending East, West

-TOKYO (AP) — Japanese architect Arata Isozaki, credited with innovatively blending East and West, has been awarded the Pritzker Architecture Prize.
+TOKYO (AP) — Japanese architect Arata Isozaki, credited with bringing together the East and West in his innovative designs, has been awarded this year’s Pritzker Architecture Prize, known internationally as the highest honor in the field.

 The 2019 prize was announced Tuesday by the jury of the Hyatt Foundation.
-Isozaki is the ninth Japanese to win the honor that’s considered the highest in the field.
+Founded in 1979, the prize honors each year a living architect or architects whose work demonstrates talent and vision, as well as a contribution to humanity.

-Isozaki’s first international commission was the Museum of Contemporary Art in Los Angeles.
-He worked on museums and other buildings throughout Japan, as well as the Palau Sant Jordi in Barcelona for the 1992 Olympics, the Shenzen Cultural Center in China and the Allianz Tower in Milan, Italy.
+Isozaki is the ninth Japanese to win the honor, including Kenzo Tange, under whose apprenticeship Isozaki began his career after graduating from the prestigious University of Tokyo.
+Tange won the prize in 1987.

-Isozaki says the ruins of post-World War II Japan influenced his work.
-“My first experience of architecture was the void of architecture, and I began to consider how people might rebuild their homes and cities.”
+Isozaki, 87, was one of the first Japanese architects to build abroad, and has been praised over his five-decade career for making a statement that transcends national boundaries through his buildings that are simple in design, but also appear to redefine the feelings of space in people’s surroundings.

 Most Read Nation & World Stories